SirMotte/5E-Tables-to-Items-Converter/README.md

 ⚠️ **Always back up your tables before conversion!**

-Table to Items Converter is a Foundry VTT module for Dungeons & Dragons 5E that automates converting rollable tables into fully functional items and importing them into a chosen item compendium.
-Ideal for game masters and content creators, it streamlines turning randomized loot and other table-driven results into ready-to-use itemized assets within Foundry.
+Table to Items Converter is a Foundry VTT module for Dungeons & Dragons 5E that automates the process of converting rollable tables into fully functional items, directly importing them into a selected item compendium.

-The module reads the entries of a rollable table and creates items based on a customizable naming convention and adds the entry text as item description.
-If a "Result Name" is specified in a table entry, the module can prioritize using that as the item name.
-Optionally, it can also insert backlinks into the original table entries, linking each to its corresponding item.
-This workflow saves significant manual effort or shortens other time consuming workflows.
+The module extracts entries from a rollable table, creating items based on a customizable naming convention and adding the entry text as the item description.
+If a "Result Name" is defined in the table entry, it prioritizes that as the item name.
+Additionally, it can insert backlinks to the original table entries, linking each item to its corresponding rollable table result.
+This process reduces manual effort tremendously.

-This also enables other modules — such as [Random Loot Generator](https://github.com/mfozz/random-loot-generator) — to use either the original tables or the newly created items in the compendium.

 ---